brendancooley/gunboats/gunboats.md

 If a government wins a war, it earns the right to impose regime change and install a "puppet" government abroad.^[See @Owen2002 for an empirical study of regime change.]
 Puppets open their markets to foreign firms, allowing victorious governments impose their trade policy preferences by force.
 This is the threat point governments leverage in bilateral trade policy negotiations.
 War sometimes occurs due to information frictions.

 Two primary insights emerge from this environment.
 First, governments' degree of bias affects their propensity to trade and fight wars.
 When both governments are liberal, the costs of regime change never exceed its policy benefits.
 As a result, highly liberal governments never fight wars with one another.
 Their liberal preferences also result in liberal equilibrium trade policies.
 Naturally, lowering barriers to trade increases trade itself.
 The governments' preference compatibility produces a relationship between trade and peace, but this relationship is spurious — trade itself has no pacifying effect.

-Second, even when governments avoid conflict, trade policies reflect the balance of power.
+Second, even when governments avoid conflict, trade policies reflect the balance of military power between the governments.
 Powerful countries can credibly threaten to impose regime change.
 They leverage this power to extract trade policy concessions and resist liberalization.
 After bargaining, powerful countries are more protectionist than weaker ones.

-The model also rationalizes several well-established empirical facts in international relations.
+The model rationalizes several well-established empirical facts in international relations.
 Bilateral trade tends to decrease before wars and rebound thereafter.^[This relationship is shown in Figure \ref{fig:tradeRD} in the Appendix.]
 In the model, protectionist preference shocks decrease trade, but also increase the likelihood of war.
 As a consequence, periods of depressed trade correlate with war onset.
 Conversely, regime change following war causes a liberal preference shock to the losing country's government.
 Trade increases after wars, as in the data.

 Some argue democracies have more liberal trade policy preferences than autocracies [@Milner2005].
 Because consumers (voters) prefer free trade, they punish protectionist politicians [@Mayer1984; @Grossman1996].^[For a skeptical take on this mechanism, see @Guisinger2009 and @Betz2019.]
 This provides a check on the protectionist influence of special interest groups.
 Translated into this framework, these theories deem democracies less biased than autocracies.
 If this "liberal democracy" hypothesis holds, the analysis of low bias governments extends to democratic dyads.
 The model then jointly rationalizes the democratic peace and democracies' propensity for trade openness.^[These facts are depicted in Figure \ref{fig:comdempeace} in the Appendix.
 For a recent review on the relationship between democracy and peace, see @Reiter2017. @Milner2005 show democratization tends to lead to decreased protectionism.]

 The theory's implications about power and protectionism are, as far as I know, novel.
-Of course, power and latent preferences interact to produce trade policy and conflict outcomes.
-An unconditional correlation may not uncover this relationship.
 I consider these empirical implications in more detail in the Discussion section.
 There, I also relate the theory to militarism, imperialism, and territorial conflict.

 @Antras2011 and @Carroll2018 are two closely related papers that merit some discussion. @Antras2011 consider a similar model, in which foreign governments can interfere in the domestic political economy of trade.
 As in this model, foreign influence has a liberalizing effect.
 In the anarchy of world politics, however such influence can always -– in principle -– take the form of threats, displays, or uses of military force [@Fearon1997].
 Analyzing this form of influence allows me to relate the domestic political economy of trade to military power and conflict propensity. @Carroll2018 unifies militarized competition and economic exchange in a more general setting.
 There, countries' convert commodities into military power, which can in turn be employed to seize others' commodities.
-Military power is endogenous to the general equilibrium of the international economy.
+Military power itself is endogenous to the general equilibrium of the international economy.
 I take power as exogenous and focus on competition over trade *policy*.
 This more narrow focus allows me to incorporate domestic political economy considerations and make empirical predictions about power, trade policy, and war.

 Others have considered policy competition in the shadow of power more generally. @Bils2017 study a model of coercive bargaining over the location of a spatial policy.
 Like the model studied here, governments vary in the location of their ideal points.
 They study how uncertainty over the states' ideal points affects conflict propensity.
 Here, I microfound governments' preferences with a political economy of trade policy and explore how domestic political economic shocks affect the international bargaining environment.
 This generates unique comparative statics and empirical implications.